100 Valentines Day Crafts, that include decor ideas, handmade cards, crafts, DIY gifts and so much more!

 42. Combine two common kiddie loves – the love of books and of coloring – into one fun V-Day gift!
 Kleinworth has fun Valentine Coloring Bookmarks that help kids create their own custom creations!

 43. Want a treat that doubles up as a gift?
-Try these Valentine Heart Lollipop Treats that are a breeze to make and look so pretty!
+Try this Valentine Heart Lollipop Treats that are a breeze to make and look so pretty!

 44. These Cupid’s Arrow Valentine’s Day Favors from Homemade Interest are a cute and clever way to hand out candy!
 The glitter arrows are sure to go straight to everyone’s hearts when they see them!